thoreinstein/serverless-offline-ssm/README.md

 ## Configuration

-You can choose to use a `.env` file or define your variables in `serverless.yml`. `serverless-offline-ssm` will always check if the section `custom.serverless-offline-ssm` have any values, if not it will fallback to `.env`
+You can choose to use a `.env` file and/or define your variables in `serverless.yml`.
+Variables within `serverless-offline-ssm` take precedence.
+`serverless-offline-ssm` will always check if the section `custom.serverless-offline-ssm` have any values, if not it will fallback to `.env`

+### Stages

+This plugin executes if the stage defined within the plugin options or provider sections of your `serverless.yaml` are includes within the `stages` property of the plugin configuration.
+If this condition has not been met the plugin has no effect.

 ### .env